millerk22/emc2-labs/EMC2-Labs-Winter/lab01.rst

 This section is taken from the `Broadcasting <https://numpy.org/doc/stable/user/basics.broadcasting.html>`_ NumPy documentation.

-Broadcasting in NumPy is what enables us to do things like multiply element-wise in a vector and also do scalar multiplication.
+NumPy array broadcasting is what enables operations like element-wise multiplication of two vectors, scalar multiplication, and other, unique operations.

 >>> a = np.array([1, 2, 3, 4])
 >>> b = np.array([4, 5, 6, 7])